 Barbados Car Rental Guide

-Renting a car to get around Barbados is a natural process with many companies, each featuring multiple types of vehicles to rent.
+Renting a car in Barbados is easy as there are so many car rental companies, each featuring multiple types of vehicles to rent.

 One of the most popular Barbados car rentals is the Moke, if you’ve never been to Barbados before, or have never heard of a Moke; you absolutely must try one out.
 It’s sort of like a dune buggy, a go-cart, a convertible and a car, all kind of mixed to form a Moke, a genuinely novel idea, and probably extremely different to what you drive at home.

 Of course, we do have other options for rental cars from convertibles to sedans, to an economy class, minivans, jeeps, and SUVs.

 There are a few rules, however, when renting a car in Barbados.
 Drivers must have a local driver’s license which can be obtained from most car rental offices, or from any local Police Station.
 These permits are valid for a full year so come back often and make good use of it.

 All drivers must be between the ages of twenty-one and sixty-five with a minimum of three years driving experience, sometimes drivers between the ages of twenty-one and twenty-five may have to pay more to rent a car in Barbados.